 a) The Advance Payments constitute adequate assurance by PG&E of its ability to perform its obligations under this Confirmation and Amendment.
 No default, suspension of deliveries or contract termination under the Supply Agreement with respect to purchases under this Confirmation and Amendment shall occur on account of PG&E’s failure to provide adequate assurance of its creditworthiness, nor shall Supplier demand from PG&E a payment guarantee or parent company guarantee, with respect to such purchases.

-b) Provided that Advance Payments are made in accordance herewith and PG&E otherwise pays when due all amounts due and owing hereunder, Supplier waives the provisions in the Supply Agreement that provide that the Supplier may declare a default under, and terminate or suspend performance under the Supply Agreement or this Confirmation and Amendment in the event of a bankruptcy, insolvency, appointment of a liquidator, administrator, receiver, conservator or trustee, or similar event or action, including a failure to pay debts when due, involving purchases under this Confirmation and Amendment by PG&E.
+b) Provided that Advance Payments are made in accordance herewith and PG&E otherwise pays when due all amounts due and owing hereunder, Supplier waives the provisions in the Supply Agreement that provide that the Supplier may declare a default under, and terminate or suspend performance under the Supply Agreement or this Confirmation and Amendment in the event of a bankruptcy, insolvency, appointment of a liquidator, administrator, receiver, conservator or trustee, or similar event or action, including a failure to pay debts when due, but solely in respect of and for this Transaction, involving purchases under this Confirmation and Amendment by PG&E.

 10. Swing Purchases.
-Upon execution hereof and provided that and so long as PG&E performs in accord herewith, Supplier shall provide “swing” or “spot” natural gas to PG&E subject to payment terms during the month following delivery, per the payment terms in the Supply Agreement.
-The maximum value of such “swing” gas to be delivered, before payment is made, shall be no greater than $_________________________.
-Except as stated herein, any such “swing” purchases shall not otherwise be subject to the terms and conditions of this Confirmation and Amendment, including the Advance Payment provisions hereof.
+Upon execution hereof and provided that and so long as PG&E performs in accord herewith, Supplier shall sell Swing or “spot” Gas to PG&E subject to payment terms and payment dates in the Supply Agreement.
+The maximum value of such Swing Gas to be delivered, before payment is made, shall be no greater than $_________________________.
+Except as provided in this paragraph 10, any such Swing sales shall not otherwise be subject to the terms and conditions of this Confirmation and Amendment, including the Advance Payment provisions hereof.

 11. Creditworthiness.
 An Advance Payment extends credit to Supplier and will be subject to PG&E’s determination of credit limits.
 PG&E’s determination of a credit limit will be based upon the financial position of the Supplier, and the amount of potential dollar exposure for PG&E under this Transaction.
 Supplier shall meet one (or an acceptable combination) of the following criteria prior to an Advance Payment being made hereunder: